Mazhar004/short-notes/Linux Basics.md

   - ``` mv /home/a_backup.txt a.txt ```
 - History check
   - ``` history ```
-- Storage memory check
+- Storage check
   - ``` df -hT ```
-- Free ram check
+- Free ram or memory check
   - ``` free -mh ```
 - Create new user for computer login
   - ``` adduser new_name ```